-- 30 banks had committed to the Poseidon Principles by March 2023 (approx. USD 200 bn in ship finance) - The Poseidon Principles was established in 2019 and is three successful reporting cycles in.
+- 35 banks had committed to the Poseidon Principles by August 2024 (approx. 80% of global shipping finance) - The Poseidon Principles was established in 2019 and is four successful reporting cycles in.
 It is the leading forum for decarbonisation of ship finance portfolios.
-Danish Ship Finance is an active member of the Steering Committee - The Poseidon Principles Association is planning to increase the level of ambition to meet the goal of the Paris Agreement, introducing a new additional trajectory aligned with the 1.5 scenario, likely within 2023 - The data we obtain from our clients as part of the initiative provides us an increased level of visibility about climate risk in the portfolio
+Danish Ship Finance is an active member of the Steering Committee - This year, we report our climate alignment results against IMO's initial GHG strategy and its revised strategy.
+The new strategy offers two trajectories that can be pursued; a "Minimum" and a "Striving for". - Compared to other reporting banks, our Portfolio Climate Alignment result against IMOs Initial GHG Strategy ranks 17 out of 29.
+Based on the Revised Strategy, we rank 6th, placing us in the upper percentile - The data we obtain from our clients as part of the initiative provides us an increased level of visibility about climate risk in the portfolio